 - Stay in the same position for 10 seconds.

 - Now, lift your left leg and balance your weight on the right leg.

 - Initially, you can stand in the position for 30 seconds and then gradually increase to 60 seconds.

-- Once you are comfortable enough, you can increase the difficulty by holding onto the table with one hand, then one finger, and finally without any support.
-You can also try the same exercise with your eyes closed for better concentration and balance.
+- Once you are comfortable enough, you can increase the difficulty by holding onto the table with one hand, then one finger, and finally without support.
+You can also try the same exercise with closed eyes for better concentration and balance.